IgorBuchelnikov/ObservableComputations/README.md

    = manager.ProcessingOrder.PropertyAccessing<decimal>(nameof(Order.Price));
 ```

-If object for which a property value is being accessed is null PropertyAccessing&lt;TResult&gt; returns default value of TResult.
-You can modify that value by passing the defaultValue parameter.
+If object reference for which a property value is being accessed is null *PropertyAccessing&lt;TResult&gt;.Value* returns default value of *TResult*.
+You can modify that value by passing the *defaultValue* parameter.

 ## Binding class